Setup Iceberg Catalog using Apache Polaris¶

 - Creates an S3 bucket named

-for storing Iceberg data - Configures the Polaris catalog with the same name
+balloon-gamefor storing Iceberg data - Configures the Polaris catalog with the same name

 - Sets up the

-principal for administration - Creates the
+super_userprincipal for administration - Creates the

-principal role and assigns it tosuper_user
+adminprincipal role and assigns it tosuper_user - Creates the

-catalog role with elevated permissions - Grants the
+sudocatalog role with elevated permissions - Grants the

-role - Creates the
+CATALOG_MANAGE_CONTENTpermission to thesudorole - Creates the

-database for our application data
+balloon_popsdatabase for our application data

 Warning